 Today, acupuncturists undertake three to four years of extensive and comprehensive graduate training at nationally certified schools.
 All acupuncturists must pass a national exam and meet strict guidelines to practice in every state.
 Acupuncturists are specialized practitioners that focus on the health and well-being of the patient and give them quality results through actual acupuncture and Chinese medicinal treatments.

-- Write down and bring any questions you have.
+- Write down and bring any questions you have about acupuncture.
 We are here to help you.

 - Wear loose, comfortable clothing for easy access to acupuncture points.